Asthall Manor Kitchen Garden

 – 200g of ultra-fresh and diverse mixed leaf salad consisting of upwards of 40 different nutritious and seasonal edible leaves and flowers.

-– Two other seasonal vegetable crops.
-Since starting in June 2021 these have consisted of a selection of two crops from the following harvests: tomatoes, rainbow chard, beetroot, chillies, courgettes, winter squash, garlic, potatoes, cucumbers, aubergines, sweetcorn, Jerusalem artichokes, apples, raspberries, blackcurrants, redcurrants, blueberries, gooseberries, spring onions, stir-fry greens, herbs, calabrese broccoli, purple sprouting broccoli, kohlrabi, radishes, broad beans, french beans and peas.
+– Three to four (or more during peak season) other seasonal vegetable crops.
+Since starting in June 2021 these have consisted of a selection of crops from the following harvests: tomatoes, rainbow and Swiss chard, beetroot, chillies, sweet peppers, courgettes, winter squash, garlic, potatoes, cucumbers, aubergines, sweetcorn, Jerusalem artichokes, fennel, kale, apples, pears, plums, raspberries, blackcurrants, redcurrants, blueberries, gooseberries, rhubarb, spring onions, stir-fry greens, leeks, herbs, Calabrese broccoli, purple sprouting broccoli, kohlrabi, radishes, broad beans, french beans and peas.
 We’re always adding more variety!

 Volunteering